 No matter what you read, you’ll become familiar with a variety of writing styles, vocabulary and, of course, types of mistakes and editing opportunities.

-Stay alert for mistakes, confusing statements, or lack of clarity
+Stay alert for mistakes, confusing statements, or lack of clarity while reading and self-editing

 Some publications tend to have more errors than others.
 Local newspapers and their online offerings are sometimes loaded with them due to low budgets and sparse staff.
 But even the big players like CNN (left-leaning, reliable) publish their share, especially when a story is time-sensitive and developing.